 Saturday: Kibbutz Ketura and Tel Aviv

 This is a free morning on Kibbutz Ketura.
 There is a lovely pool on the kibbutz, and taxis can be organized for those who wish to tour, go to the beach, or go snorkeling in Eilat for the morning.
-We will then travel north and spend the afternoon and evening touring Tel Aviv and the old city of Jaffa.
+We will then travel north and spend the evening touring Tel Aviv and the old city of Jaffa.

 Sunday: West Bank